K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Conditionals/conditionals.md

 ```

 ## Or
-This function is similar to the previous one, but instead of Bit-And we use Bit-Or operation.
+This function is similar to the previous one, but instead of **And** we use the **Or** operation.

 ```
-init.stack
-push.value x0FF0
-push.value x0F0F
-call and 2
-# inspect top of stack.
-Should be 0F00.
+function or 0
+    push.argument 0
+    push.argument 1
+    pop.D
+    pop.A
+    D = D | A
+    push.D
+return
 ```

 Example: